 "I think most of these ethical complaints are trivial.
 Almost all have been dismissed by the various levels of review that have taken them on," Muller said.

-Any filings already in process before she leaves office will be concluded, and state law allows complaints to be filed even after her resignation.
+Any filings already in process before she leaves office will be concluded.

 Palin had signed a law making it easier to file such complaints.